Zura1z/Zura1z/README.md

 Hi, Zuraiz here!

 I am pursuing Bachelors in Artificial Intelligence.
 I have worked on AI projects and research in a AIM lab at FAST.
 Right now I am working as a Web3 developer at The 1 Club where we are trying to redefine the 1%.
-I am always open to collaboration and discussion on topics such as: Data Science, AI, and web projects.
+I am always open to collaboration and discussion on topics such as: Data Science, AI, and web related projects.

 TECHNICAL SKILLS:<br>